venus-de-lmao/klipper-backup-manager/README.md

 ## How to Use

 The interface is simple:
-`kbm-tool backup TARGET` - valid targets are 'gcodes', 'config', and 'database'.
+`/path/to/klipper_backup_manager.py backup TARGET` - valid targets are 'gcodes', 'config', and 'database'.
-`kbm-tool restore` gives you a list of saved backups to restore from.
+`/path/to/klipper_backup_manager.py gives you a list of saved backups to restore from.

 Settings are controlled by the **kbm.yaml** file in ~/.kbmlocal which the app will automatically create with default settings the first time you run it.
 Please let me know via github if you have any issues.